digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/connectivity.rst

 =====================

-Any member of a Canton network, whether a participant, mediator or topology manager, connects to the domain by virtue of connecting to a sequencer of that domain (there can be multiple thereof).
+Any member of a Canton network, whether a participant, mediator or topology manager, connects to the synchronizer by virtue of connecting to a sequencer of that synchronizer (there can be multiple thereof).
 The component managing this connection is called the ``SequencerClient``.

-A participant can connect to multiple domains (preview) simultaneously, but a mediator or topology manager will only connect to a single domain.
+A participant can connect to multiple synchronizers (preview) simultaneously, but a mediator or topology manager will only connect to a single synchronizer.
 Therefore, managing the sequencer connections of a participant differs slightly from managing a mediator or topology manager connection.

-In the following sections, we will explain how to manage such sequencer connections.
+In the following sections, we explain how to manage such sequencer connections.

 Participant Connections
 -----------------------

-The :ref:`domain connectivity commands <participant_domain_connectivity>` allow the administrator of a Canton node to manage connectivity to domains.
+The :ref:`synchronizer connectivity commands <participant_domain_connectivity>` allow the administrator of a Canton node to manage connectivity to synchronizers.
 Generally, the key command to add new connections is given by the :ref:`register command <domains.register>`.
 While this is the command with the broadest ability to configure the connection, there are a few convenience macros that combine a series of steps to simplify administrative operations.